Exploring what are our responsibilities to our communities as designers to create more inclusive spaces

 The language o f rhetoric and design flow through and to one another seamlessly.
 The creative process along with the critical theory and reflection of what people create and who is listening, watching or using what has been created is a symbiotic relationship.

-Architecture black and white art block printing budget of house plan building design Client Qualification coastal design Collaboration in architecture construction process contracotr fee contruction costs cost per square foot creating a furniture budget designing a house design inspriation furniture floor plan hiring a designer hiring an architect Home remodel project how much to build how to correctly layout furniture interior decor Interior Design interior design education interior design planning interior design process lifestyle Lighting living in a small space new fabric designs new smyrna beach design planning a renovation Principles of design project cost purpose remodel remodeling costs saving for furniture Seating arrangement shopping for furniture small home design Stone accent wall stone facade surf art work life balance
+Architecture black and white art block printing budget of house plan building design Client Qualification coastal design Collaboration in architecture construction process contracotr fee contruction costs cost per square foot creating a furniture budget designing a house design inspriation furniture floor plan hiring a designer hiring an architect home design Home remodel project how much to build how to correctly layout furniture interior decor Interior Design interior design education interior design planning interior design process lifestyle Lighting living in a small space new fabric designs planning a home renovation planning a new home project planning a renovation Principles of design project cost purpose remodel remodeling costs saving for furniture Seating arrangement shopping for furniture small home design surf art work life balance

 Rhetoric & Space